iamswapnil22/Image-Editor-Online/README.md

 ## Deployment

-The application is currently deployed on Vercel.
-I am also working on deploying it on AWS Cloud for a more versatile hosting solution.
+The application is currently deployed on **Vercel**.
+I am also working on deploying it on **AWS Cloud** for a more versatile hosting solution.

 ## Feedback